Estate Tax

 Most states also have an estate or inheritance tax.
 But more and more have moved to a so called "sponge" tax, which ultimately doesn't cost your estate.
 The way this works is that the states take advantage of a provision in the federal estate tax permitting a deduction for taxes paid to the state up to certain limits.
 The states simply take the full amount of what you are allowed to deduct off the federal taxes.

 Prior to April 1,2014, New York had an estate tax exclusion of $1,000,000 and taxed estates that were over $1,000,000 at progressive rates, with the top rate being 16% in 2014, the New York law increased that exclusion to $2,062,500 for decedent's dying after April 1, 2014 and before April 1, 2015, with an increase each year after that until it reaches the federal exclusion.
-For decedents dying after January 1,2019, the exclusion amount will be equivalent to the then federal exclusion amount which increases every year due to inflation.
-It is estimated that for decedents dying after January 1,2019, the exclusion amount, both federal and NYS, will be approximately $5,900,000.
+For decedents dying after January 1, 2024, the exclusion amount will be equivalent to the then federal exclusion amount of $6,940,000.00 which increases every year due to inflation.

 A couple of twists to consider with the new New York State Estate Tax Law.
 Gifts that were made by the decedent within three years of death are added back to compute the taxable estate for NYS estate tax purposes, except for gifts that were made when (1) the decent was not a resident of NYS, (2) before April 1, 2014, or (3) after January 1,2019.